momochi000/typewar/README.md

 ## DONE

+#### BUG: when 2 skills start with the same text, they don't activate properly
+Ensure 2 skills can't have the same exact text
+When 2 begin with the same text, ensure they behave properly when typed
+#### Remove turbolinks
 #### Text librarian
 #### On crafty.pause, pause AI and stuff
 Pausing crafty fires a Paused event that we can listen to to do the things.